NicolasAG/SGinPG/README.md

-# Systematic Generalization in Proof Generation
+# Measuring Systematic Generalization in Neural Proof Generation with Transformers

 This repository shows how to reproduce results from the paper "[Measuring Systematic Generalization in Neural Proof Generation with Transformers](https://arxiv.org/abs/2009.14786)"